-About givebackyogaThis author has not yet filled in any details.
+About Samantha ChristodoulouThis author has not yet filled in any details.

-So far givebackyoga has created 10 blog entries.
+So far Samantha Christodoulou has created 83 blog entries.

 Chelsea Roff reflects on the highlights from this year's event and what it truly means to create cultures of prevention.

 About Dr. Raj Balkaran Dr. Raj Balkaran is a [...]

 Jill Bolte Taylor is a neuroanatomist and the New York Times best-selling author of My Stroke of Insight, a book telling the story of what she learned when she had a severe stroke in 1996.